News & Posts

 To enter: Couples must be sacramentally married for a minimum of 65 years and reside in the Archdiocese of New York.

 Email entries can be sent to the Family Life Office at FLRLEvents@nyfamilylife.org.
 For questions, contact the Family Life Office at 646-794-3183.

 Please note that this program is not the same as our annual celebration of those couples within the Archdiocese who have reached their Golden Anniversary – 50 years of marriage.
 For information on this very special event, see below.

 Fiftieth Wedding Anniversary

-Special mass for couples residing in the Archdiocese of New York who are celebrating their 50th Wedding Anniversary in the present calendar year will be held on June 11th, 2017 at 2 pm to publicly recognize their powerful witness to the importance and permanence of marriage.
+Couples in the Archdiocese of New York who are celebrating their 50th Wedding Anniversary in the present calendar year are invited to the Fiftieth Wedding Anniversary Mass.
+For information about the 2018 Mass please contact the Special Events Office at the Archdiocese by calling 646-794-2000.
+This is a special opportunity to publicly recognize the powerful witness of the importance and permanence of marriage.

 This event provides a meaningful spiritual experience for the Jubilarians and their families.
-During the liturgy, the Jubilarian Couples have the opportunity as a group to renew their wedding vows and receive a blessing at the Cathedral of Saint Patrick.
-Couples should contact their parish for more information and to register.
-Couples not living within the Archdiocese of New York, (e.g. Brooklyn, Queens, or outside New York) should check with their local parish or diocese for their 50th wedding anniversary celebrations.
+During the liturgy, the Jubilarian Couples have the opportunity as a group to renew their wedding vows and receive a blessing at Saint Patrick’s Cathedral.